 Using a felt board to learn about the sun and planets of our solar system provides a few advantages.
 The orbits of the planets around the sun are sewn in an oval, 3D shape to show the depth of space and their trajectory.
 In addition, the felt planets serve as good substitutes for the object cards when introducing the 3 part Montessori cards.
 The order of the planets is the main objective here.

-But first, some fun facts about the sun:
+Some fun facts about the sun

 For more fun facts check about the Sun out this website.